Standard Lithium Drills and Samples Highest Confirmed Grade Lithium Brine in North America

-/EIN News/ -- EL DORADO, Ark., March 28, 2023 (GLOBE NEWSWIRE) -- Standard Lithium Ltd. (“Standard Lithium” or the “Company”) (TSXV: SLI) (NYSE American: SLI) (FRA: S5L), a leading near-commercial lithium company, is pleased to announce that, as part of its significant resource expansion work in the East Texas Smackover region, it has sampled, to the best of its knowledge, the highest confirmed lithium grade brine in North America, with a grade of 634 mg/L lithium.
-In Standard Lithium’s experience, the grade of lithium in brine used for Direct Lithium Extraction (DLE) has a meaningful impact on both capital expenditures and operating costs in connection with the extraction process, with a higher grade typically resulting in lower overall costs.
+EL DORADO, Ark., March 28, 2023 (GLOBE NEWSWIRE) -- Standard Lithium Ltd. ("Standard Lithium" or the "Company") SLI SLI (FRA: S5L), a leading near-commercial lithium company, is pleased to announce that, as part of its significant resource expansion work in the East Texas Smackover region, it has sampled, to the best of its knowledge, the highest confirmed lithium grade brine in North America, with a grade of 634 mg/L lithium.
+In Standard Lithium's experience, the grade of lithium in brine used for Direct Lithium Extraction (DLE) has a meaningful impact on both capital expenditures and operating costs in connection with the extraction process, with a higher grade typically resulting in lower overall costs.

 Dr. Andy Robinson, President and COO of Standard Lithium commented, "We're excited to discover this outstanding resource and to add it to our expanding portfolio of select projects in the Smackover Formation.
 We have built a large and technically diverse team of Smackover specialists who have been working for almost three years to understand the most prospective areas to secure the highest quality brine resources in East Texas.
 The technical group has been supplemented by a strong team of mineral and land professionals who have been securing the extensive brine rights in these key project areas.
 Based on this work, the Company acquired the rights to one existing well and to drill a new deep well.
 We are delighted that sampling from the new well has led us to find lithium brine with, to the best of the Company's knowledge, the highest grade in North America."